owlistic-notes/owlistic/docs/website/docs/developers/architecture.md

 <img src="https://cdn.simpleicons.org/natsdotio" height="40" alt="nats logo"/>
 <img width="12" />

-Owlistic backend is built using Go, a statically typed, compiled language.
+Owlistic server is built using Go, a statically typed, compiled language.
 The main reason for choosing Go is its strong support for concurrency and efficient memory management, which are crucial for event-driven systems.
 It also uses the PostgreSQL database for data persistence and NATS as an event streaming system to push real-time updates to clients.

-Please refer to the [Backend](developers/backend.md) section for more details.
+Please refer to the [Server](developers/backend.md) section for more details.

 ### Client (Web/Mobile/Desktop App)